• Art magazine

 • Netherlands (Stedelijk Museum Amsterdam)

-• Austria (New Gallery Graz, Essl Museum Klosterneuburg)
+• Austria (Neue Galerie Graz, Essl Museum Klosterneuburg)

-• Spain (Museu d´Art Contemporani de Barcelona, Museo Nacional Centro de Arte Reina Sofía Madrid, Centro Galego de Arte Contemporánea Santiago de Compostela UA)
+• Spain (Museu d'Art Contemporani de Barcelona, Museo Nacional Centro de Arte Reina Sofía Madrid, Centro Galego de Arte Contemporánea Santiago de Compostela, etc.)

 • Turkey (Elgiz Museum of Contemporary Art Istanbul)

-• USA (Moca Grand Avenue Los Angeles, Walker Art Center Minneapolis, Museum of Modern Art New York City, San Francisco Museum of Modern Art San Francisco UA)
+• USA (MOCA Grand Avenue Los Angeles, Walker Art Center Minneapolis, Museum of Modern Art New York City, San Francisco Museum of Modern Art San Francisco, etc.)

 • United Kingdom (Monsoon Art Collection, Tate Britain, Tate Modern, all in London)

-"Gate and Stele" is in the center of Rotterdam, Doelstraat, Centrumruit:
+“Gate and Stele” stands in the center of Rotterdam, Doelstraat, Centrumruit:

-Günther Förg also comes the neon relief that adorns the ceiling of the art hall café in the Museumpark Westzeedijk: www.kunsthal.nl/
+Günther Förg also created the neon relief that adorns the ceiling of the Kunsthalle café in Museumpark Westzeedijk: www.kunsthal.nl/

-Günther Förg studied art, from 1973 to 1979 in Munich at the Academy of Fine Arts.
+Günther Förg studied art from 1973 to 1979 at the Academy of Fine Arts in Munich.

-The professor who influenced him the most was Karl Fred Dahmen.
-The artist, born in the Rhineland in 1917, worked with material pictures and object boxes and pursued goals similar to the "Nouveaux Réalistes" , the binding of art to life, including real (everyday) objects in art.
+The professor who influenced him most was Karl Fred Dahmen.
+Born in the Rhineland in 1917, the artist worked with material paintings and object boxes and pursued similar goals to the “Nouveaux Réalistes” : the connection of art to life through the inclusion of real (everyday) objects in art.

-Förg's promotion began in 1984 with participation in the legendary exhibition "From here-two months new German art in Düsseldorf" in Hall 13 of the Messe Düsseldorf, a meeting of today's deeply impressive artist prominence- Georg Baselitz , Bernd and Hilla Becher , Joseph Beuys , Marcel Broodthaers, Hanne Darboven, Jörg Immendorff, Martin Kiefer, Martin, Martin, Martin Kippenberger, Imi Knoebel, Markus Lüpertz, the group Normal (Peter Angermann, Jan Knap, Milan Kunc), Albert Oehlen, Markus Oehlen, Nam June Paik , Ar Penck, Sigmar Polke, Gerhard Richter , Dieter Roth , Ulrich Rückriem, Salomé, Thomas Schütte, Herman de Vries, Andy Warhol and Marina Abramović were just a few of the more than 70.
+Förg's rise began in 1984 with his participation in the legendary exhibition “From Here On – Two Months of New German Art in Düsseldorf” in Hall 13 of the Düsseldorf Trade Fair, a gathering of today deeply impressive artistic luminaries – Georg Baselitz , Bernd and Hilla Becher , Joseph Beuys , Marcel Broodthaers, Hanne Darboven, Jörg Immendorff, Anselm Kiefer, Martin Kippenberger, Imi Knoebel, Markus Lüpertz, the group Normal (Peter Angermann, Jan Knap, Milan Kunc), Albert Oehlen, Markus Oehlen, Nam June Paik , AR Penck, Sigmar Polke, Gerhard Richter , Dieter Roth , Ulrich Rückriem, Salomé, Thomas Schütte, Herman de Vries, Andy Warhol and Marina Abramović were just some of the more than 70 participating artists.

-The fame of this exhibition led Günther Förg to the Documenta in Kassel in a rather direct way.
-After participating in Documenta in 1992, Förg's awareness and exhibition presence increased steadily, today he is unchallenged one of the most important German artists of the present.
+The fame of this exhibition led Günther Förg almost directly to documenta in Kassel.
+After participating in documenta in 1992, Förg's profile and exhibition presence steadily increased; today he is undoubtedly one of the most important contemporary German artists.

-Günther Förg as a public person: prices and awards, teaching activities
+Günther Förg as a public figure: Prizes and awards, teaching activities

-In 1996 Günther Förg was awarded the Wolfgang-Hahn Prize Cologne, in 2003 he received the Federal Cross of Merit on ribbon.
+Günther Förg was awarded the Wolfgang Hahn Prize in Cologne in 1996, and in 2003 he received the Federal Cross of Merit.

-From 1992 to 1999 he taught in Karlsruhe at the University of Design, from 1999 he taught in Munich as a professor at the Academy of Fine Arts.
+From 1992 to 1999 he taught at the Karlsruhe University of Arts and Design, and from 1999 he taught as a professor at the Academy of Fine Arts in Munich.

 The private Günther Förg